Forest Fires Rage In Scorching Southwest Europe - UrduPoint

 It is the second heatwave to engulf parts of southwest Europe in weeks.
 Scientists blame climate change and predict more frequent and intense episodes of extreme weather such as heatwaves and drought.

-Firefighters in France's southwestern Gironde region were fighting to control two forest blazes that have devoured nearly 11,000 hectares (27,000 acres) since Tuesday.
+The situation deteriorated in France's southwestern Gironde region where firefighters were fighting to control forest blazes that have devoured nearly 11,000 hectares (27,000 acres) since Tuesday.

-The wildfires have forced more than 14,000 people -- residents and tourists combined -- to decamp.
-Seven emergency shelters have been set up to take in evacuees.
+The wildfires forced more than 16,000 people -- residents and tourists combined -- to decamp.
+Seven emergency shelters have been set up for evacuees.

+France's interior ministry announced it would send an extra three firefighting planes, 200 firefighters and more trucks.

 Meteo France forecast temperatures of up to 40 degrees Celsius (104 degrees Fahrenheit) in parts of southern France on Sunday, with new heat records expected on Monday.